ibmresilient/resilient-community-apps/fn_extrahop/README.md

 The function provides the following functionality.

 * Retrieves a list of detections in the ExtraHop environment based on the provided parameters.
-* A filter in json is used to target the information retrieved.
+* A filter in JSON is used to target the information retrieved.

-An example workflow that uses this IBM SOAR function is `Example: Extrahop Reveal(x) search detections`.
+An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) search detections`.

 * A note is added to the SOAR incident with the status of the action.
 * The data table `Extrahop Detections` is updated.

 The workflow is initiated by the manual incident rule `Example: Extrahop Reveal(x) search detections`.

-The following screenshot shows an example of the action inputs for the workflow :
+The following screenshot shows an example of the action inputs for the workflow:

    ![screenshot: fn-extrahop-revealx-search-detections-action](./doc/screenshots/fn-extrahop-revealx-search-detections-action.png)